 Standard vs. Stick Notation

 Here I would like to insert a word about using standard music notation.
 I have long been an advocate for starting children with standard music notation instead of stick notation.
 I have done it for MANY years.
-I was reluctant to say that in public for the backlash that can sometimes come from some hard-core devotees to some methodologies.
+I was reluctant to say that in public for the backlash that can sometimes follow.

 About 8-10 years ago, I heard a national presenter say that she started her students in kindergarten with standard notation as I had done for many years.
 I finally felt validated and able to say that in public.

-So why is that important to developing music advocacy?
+So, why is that important to developing music advocacy?
 Some of your parents will be musically literate.
 They may not understand the exact steps of reading music that your child demonstrates, but they will understand the outcome.
-Even if your parents are not musically literate, they will know what music notes look like and they will be impressed that their child can make sense of them.
+Even if your parents are not musically literate, they will know what standard music notation looks like and they will be impressed that their child can make sense of the symbols that may seem foreign to them.